stereobooster/react-snap/Readme.md

 };
 ```

-`window.snapSaveState` is a callback to save a state of the application at the end of rendering.
+`window.snapSaveState` is a callback to save the state of the application at the end of rendering.
 It can be used for Redux or async components.
-In this example it is repurposed to change DOM, this is why I call it "hack".
-Maybe in future versions of `react-snap` I will come up with better abstractions or automate this process.
+In this example, it is repurposed to alter the DOM, this is why I call it a "hack."
+Maybe in future versions of `react-snap`, I will come up with better abstractions or automate this process.

 ### Vue 1.x